wp-plugins/toolbar-removal-completely-disable/readme.txt

 1. Upload this plugin to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress = Before Installation =
-Before install this plugin, on WordPress 3.1+ (or later) is reccomended, but is not needed, to unflag all User -> Personal Options -> Show Admin Bar -> when viewing site -> in dashboard
+Before install this plugin, on WordPress 3.1+ (or later) is reccomended, but is not needed, to unflag all User -> Personal Options -> Show Admin Bar -> when viewing site -> in Dashboard

 Before install this plugin, on WordPress 3.3+ (or later) is reccomended, but is not needed, to unflag all User -> Personal Options -> Toolbar -> Show Toolbar when viewing site
 = Installation Trick =